chen, melissa-25-Edit.jpg

 Christopher Eric Ervin MD

-member At-Large
+Research Co-Chair & member At-Large

 Dr. Christopher Eric Ervin earned his medical degree from Duke University School of Medicine, General Surgery internship at University of Illinois at Chicago and Emergency Medicine residency at Cook County Hospital.
 He presently works at Morehouse School of Medicine (MSM) as adjunct faculty with the Department of Physician Assistant Studies and Director of Community-based Initiatives in the Department of Family Medicine, serving as the Director of Operations for Morehouse School of Medicine Student-run Free Clinic, the MSM H.E.A.L Clinic (Health Equity for All Lives), and manager for the HRSA-funded CHAMPS program (Community Advanced by Medical Practice Superstars).
 As an Emergency Medicine physician, he has served on multiple committees and have held assistant and interim medical director positions at numerous hospitals.
 He served as Chair of the Emergency Medicine Section, Secretary of the House of Delegates, and the Bioterrorism Task Force for the National